Dermatologists' top tips for relieving dry skin

 How to treat dry skin: Tips for relief

-Drying off after a shower or bathUse an ointment or cream rather than a lotion.
-Ointments and creams are more effective and less irritating than lotions.
+If you see the word "unscented," the product can contain chemicals that neutralize or hide the odors of other ingredients.
+These chemicals can irritate dry, sensitive skin.Ointment or cream (rather than lotion).
+Ointments and creams add more moisture to skin and are more effective than lotions.
 Look for a cream or ointment that contains one or more of the following ingredients:

 - Jojoba oil